ikelaiah/argparser-fp/README.md

 - **Arrays are comma-separated**
   - Use a single token like `--list=a,b,c`.
 If values contain spaces, quote according to your shell.

-## -- separator and ParseCommandLineKnown
+-- separator and leftovers

-ArgParser-FP provides a convenience method `ParseCommandLineKnown(out Leftovers)` which behaves like `ParseCommandLine` but also supports a `--` separator.
-Tokens after `--` are not parsed as options and are returned in `Leftovers` for the caller to handle.
+`ParseCommandLine` now detects a `--` separator automatically.
+Any tokens after a `--` are not parsed as options and are returned to the caller via the `Leftovers` property.
+This simplifies the common call-site: you can call `ParseCommandLine` and then inspect `Parser.Leftovers` to forward any remaining arguments.

 Examples: